marvin-neumann/ansible-chrome-headless/README.md

     $I->click(['css' => 'button.outside-viewport']);;
 ```

-- Date input fields fail with the `fillField` action, use the `pressKey` action instead.
+- Filling a date input field fail with the `fillField` action, use the `pressKey` action instead.

 ```
     # if this doesn't work